burtlo/topics-in-ruby/section_01.md

 ```

 Ruby's open classes make it incredibly easy to monkey patch.
 This small snippet
-of could live within your own project or in one of your gems used within your
+of could live within your own project or in one of project's dependent gems.
-project.
-Once this code is executed, it will change the behavior of
+Once this code is executed, it will change the behavior of `String#capitalize`
-`String#capitalize` for the entire execution of the application (or until it is
+for the entire execution of the application (or until it is changed again).
-changed again).

 IRB allows us to quickly verify this behavior: